ichan266/Project---Projected-Budget/readme.md

 ### Homepage

-Users can log in or sign up here.
+- Users can log in or sign up here.
+- Storage of password in database is hashed using Werkzeug security

 ![Thistle Homepage](/static/homepage.png)

 ### Profile